|

 displayed in "Look in:"

-F. In web browser, use Edit > Find, or Ctrl+F to search for term.
+F. In web browser, use Edit > Find, or Ctrl+F to search for terms.

 For example, if we search for "how to determine taxable income",

-search results will show (1 file(s) found) in the lower left window.
+search results will show 1 file(s) found in the lower left of window.

 Search for: